Economy and Jobs

 More on Economy and Jobs

-(WASHINGTON, DC) – Congressman Joe Wilson (SC-02) released the following statement in regards to the current ongoing Ebola outbreak:
+(Washington, DC) – Congressman Joe Wilson (SC-02) issued the following statement today in response to the release of President Obama’s fiscal year (FY) 2016 budget proposal: